Introduction to assessments and hill walking permits

 Keep a logbook

-It is vital to log all of your experience.
-You assessor will want to see your log book to be able to gauge your level of experience.
-Log book templates and an explanation of how to fill them in is provided here
+It is vital to log all of your experience, including personal days on the hill outside of Scouting.
+Your assessor will want to see your log book to be able to gauge your level of experience.
+Log book templates and an explanation of how to complete them is provided here.

 How to know when you are ready?